In this layout, I did a couple new things that I had never tried before.

 First, for the text, cut your cardstock down to the size you want.

-Here's one of my favorite tips ever:
+Here's one of my favorite tips ever: Use your paper trimmer to help you draw straight lines!

 Next, line your stamps up on top of your photo, making sure that the bottom of the stamp is on the cardstock base and the top overlaps your photo.